mpuening/npm-wrapper/NPM_WRAPPER_DOC.md

 not used again until you wish to update to newer versions of Node or NPM.

 If you can install Node and NPM, you can install Java.

-## Why no README.md?

-I purposely avoided having a file named README.md to not collide with the README.md file created by the NG CLI, or a README.md file that you will likely have if you copy this npm-wrapper project into your existing project.
-Hopefully, none of the other file names I use collide with yours.

 ## Is Windows supported?